PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 fallback and final neighboring boundaries, the raw pair helper, and the full 128/128 store.
 Production remains unchanged until a shared pass-module summary owner is implemented and validated in a separate checkpoint.

+The latest checkpoint implements the shared SiNet/SE-FC/Gather summary owner.
+It removes two tensor snapshots and six consumed result locals from the two compatible production sites while preserving path-specific context, ordered mutations, all rewrite and prune-only reconciliation paths, compatibility wrappers, neighboring boundaries, and the full 128/128 store.